Who We Are, What We Do

 Drugs and Alcohol

 What I did know was that I had to change my lifestyle.
 The jail was the reason I decided to clean up my act.
 Since I did not know the Lord, the best thing I could do was self-reformation (Proverbs 14:12).
 So I reformed.
 Reflectively, I would say that being locked up in jail was one of the many blessings the Lord used to put me on the road to change (2 Corinthians 12:7-10).
 Four years later, my father died.
 I was nineteen years old.
-The following year, I married a co-worker, embarking on my dream to have a different kind of life from my childhood.
+The following year, I married a co-worker, embarking on my dream of a different life from my childhood.
 Initially, this new plan was working.

-In early 1986 our family moved 135 miles south to Greenville, South Carolina, so that I could attend a small Bible college.
+In early 1986 our family moved 135 miles south to Greenville, South Carolina so that I could attend a small Bible college.
 It seemed fitting, as I was determined to follow God by pursuing formal ministry training.
 I soon found out that our plans are not always God’s plans.
 What I didn’t perceive was yet another life-altering event that would most dramatically shape me in the ministry the Lord had already prepared for me (Jeremiah 1:5).

 Out of the Depths